AdamLesage/R-Type-epitech/README.md

 For more details on the installation, check the documentation file: `./documentation/LINUX_INSTALL.md`.

-For **Windows** users, download the Windows installer and follow the instructions provided in `./documentation/WINDOWS_INSTALL.md`.
+For **Windows** users:

+1. Download the Windows release from the release page.
+2. Right click on the windows_installer.exe and run it as an administrator
+3. Then answer the question (You need to say yes to install all the dependancies to run the project)
+4. The project will build and will be ready to use

+more details on the installation, check the documentation file: `./documentation/WINDOWS_INSTALL.md`.

 ## Developing